Coronavirus lockdown: UP Congress chief arrested for protest over buses for migrants

 Initially, the government had demanded the party should hand over all the buses, along with the fitness certificates and licences of all drivers, to authorities at Lucknow by 10 am on Tuesday.
 In return, the Congress accused the state government of making “politically motivated” demands that revealed it’s apathy and lack of conviction to help those who were stranded at the state borders.

+During an online press briefing on Wednesday, Vadra appealed to the UP government to set aside political differences and prioritise the well-being of migrant workers.
+“We [Congres] parked 900 buses on Rajasthan-UP border and Ghaziabad border yesterday,” she said.
+“If these buses had run, about 72,000 people would have reached their homes safely in two days.
+But our buses were not allowed to enter.”

+“The buses have been there for 24 hours now,” she added.
+“Please give us permission.
+Please put BJP flags or stickers if you want to but let these buses run.”

-In a series of tweets on Tuesday, Vadra lashed out at the UP government for creating hurdles in her party’s efforts to help migrant workers.
-“When we got a chance to set aside politics to help desperate migrants, they [the UP government] created all possible hurdles,” she wrote.
-“If you wish, put up BJP banners on the buses, but don’t reject our offer because three days have been wasted over politics and and migrants have died walking on roads.”
+In a series of tweets on Tuesday, Vadra had lashed out at the UP government for creating hurdles in her party’s efforts to help migrant workers.
+“When we got a chance to set aside politics to help desperate migrants, they [the UP government] created all possible hurdles,” she had said.

+Bahujan Samaj Party Chief Mayawati, meanwhile, hit out at both the Congress and the Uttar Pradesh government for politicising the matter.
+“The BJP and Congress are doing politics in the name of sending migrant workers home over the last few days,” she tweeted.
+“This is very unfortunate.”
+She added that the Congress should pay for the train tickets of migrant workers instead of staying insistent on providing buses.

 The Centre has been criticised by the Opposition for the plight of migrant workers, who continue to make desperate journeys home on foot or on any mode of transport they can find amid the nationwide coronavirus lockdown.
 Several migrant workers have been killed in accidents on their way.